How do you truncate date in MySQL with an example?

 +----------+---------+------------------+

-Notice that only the date portion of the sales_time column is returned in the output, with the time portion truncated.
+Notice that only the date portion of the sales_time column is returned in the output, with the time portion successfully truncated.
+The column header, however, defaults to the functional call: DATE(sales_time).
+While accurate, this name is often cumbersome for use in application layers or complex nested queries, leading us to the next important step: aliasing.

-If you’d like, you can also use AS to assign an alias to the resulting truncated date column:
+If you’d like, you can use the AS keyword to assign an alias to the resulting truncated date column:

 SELECT store_ID, item, DATE(sales_time) AS sales_date FROM sales;